Are you looking for a Backdoor scanner?

 As mentioned above backdoors are complex and tend to be well hidden.
 Hence we need very powerful tools to identify these backdoors.
 We can try and do manual scanning.
 This may save some money, but there is a high chance that we will miss some of them.
 Even if we miss one, the hacker will exploit it to reinfect your site, bringing you back to square one.
 Besides, the hacker may have left behind other types of malware.
 Identifying and removing the backdoors alone won’t make your website hack-free.

 On top of all this, there are chances of making mistakes.
 When you consider all these, scanning and cleaning backdoors should better be handled by a security plugin.
 Now, the next step is to choose a good WordPress security plugin.

 The whole point of injecting backdoors is so that hackers can sneak into your site undetected.
 They take extra care to hide the backdoor, making it really difficult to locate or even identify them.
 Only a powerful malware scanner can find hidden backdoors.

-Hacks are so common these days that a number of security plugins appear in the market to fix a hack or to prevent it.
 A WordPress security plugin performs 3 basic tasks – scanning, cleaning, and prevention.
 But not all plugins scan, clean, or protect the same way.
 Some do a better job than the others.
 In the next section, we’ll show you a powerful malware scanner and cleaner using which you can scan and clean backdoors.